-Important: If you receive services outside of the benefit described, an additional cost share may apply onal cost share may apply.
-What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Physician/Practitioner services, including doctor's office visits (continued) Please see "Virtual care" in this medical benefits chart for information on what virtual physician/practitioner visits are covered.
-Note: To determine if your provider is a PCP or a Specialist, see Chapter 3, Section 2.1.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Physician/Practitioner services, including doctor's office visits (continued) Please see "Virtual care" in this medical benefits chart for information on what virtual physician/practitioner visits are covered.
+Note: To determine if your provider is a PCP or a Specialist, see Chapter 3, Section 2.1 (You must choose a Primary Care Provider (PCP) to provide and oversee your medical care).
 Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
-The education is an interactive, online program that will help you understand your procedure, the risks and complications, and what you can do before and after surgery to ensure the best results.
-Prior authorization may apply, see page 52 for more information.
-Podiatry services Medicare-covered services include: \$45 for each Medicare-covered visit.
-40% for each Medicare-covered visit.
-Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
-Routine foot care (limit of 6 nail debridement visits and 6 callous removal visits per plan year) for members with certain medical conditions affecting the lower limbs, such as diabetes with compromised circulation. \$0 for nail debridement visits & callous removal visits, for members with specific medical conditions affecting the lower limbs.
-40% for nail debridement visits & callous removal visits, for members with specific medical conditions affecting the lower limbs.
+The education is an interactive, online program that will help you understand your procedure, the risks and complications, and what you can do before and after surgery to ensure the best results. ✓ Prior authorization may apply, see page 56 for more information.

+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Podiatry services Medicare-covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
+Routine foot care (limit of 6 nail debridement visits and 6 callous removal visits per plan year) for members with certain medical conditions affecting the lower limbs, such as diabetes with compromised circulation. \$40 for each visit. \$0 for nail debridement visits & callous removal visits, for members with specific conditions affecting the lower limbs.
+30% for each Medicare-covered visit.
+30% for nail debridement visits & callous removal visits, for members with specific medical conditions affecting the lower limbs.
+Deductible does apply.
+Post-discharge in-home medication reconciliation Immediately following a medical or behavioral hospitalization or SNF inpatient stay, a qualified health care provider, in cooperation with your physician, will review/reconcile a complete medication regimen.
+They will ensure new medications are obtained and discontinued medications are discarded.
+Medication reconciliation may be done in the home with a goal of eliminating side effects and interactions that could result in illness or injury. \$0 for these services.
+Not covered